aashutosh-agrawal/Competitive_Programming/README.md

 Now a few of the resources to help you in your starting journey are here:
 [CP Handbook](https://cses.fi/book/book.pdf)
 Learn [Standard Templates Library of C++](https://www.topcoder.com/community/competitive-programming/tutorials/power-up-c-with-the-standard-template-library-part-1/)
+Learn Algorithms and their implementations from [cp-algorithms](https://cp-algorithms.com/)
+An awesome list of a lot of [good blogs/resources](https://github.com/lnishan/awesome-competitive-programming)
 Ashish Gupta's Github Repository of [Codes/Algorithm Implementations](https://github.com/Ashishgup1/Competitive-Coding)

 As you grow, you will learn many new things and come across different valuable resources.
 (Try to share here as well, as it will be helpful for others as well).